RoinGrindwald/vro-documentation/README.md

     Generates documentation for a single workflow and stores it as a vRO Resource Element.
   - **Generate Workflow Category Documentation:**
     Generates documentation for all workflows within a selected category, storing each as a Resource Element.
+  - **Generate All Workflows Documentation:**
+    Generates documentation for all workflows storing each as a Resource Element.
+You can exclude the inbuilt Library.

 ---

 ## How It Works

 1. **Select a Workflow or Category:**
-   Run either the `Generate Workflow Documentation` (for a single workflow) or `Generate Workflow Category Documentation` (for all workflows in a category).
+   Run either the `Generate Workflow Documentation` (for a single workflow) or `Generate Workflow Category Documentation` (for all workflows in a category) or `Generate All Workflow Documentation` (for all workflows [Option to exclude `Library`]).
 2. **Extract Metadata:**
    The workflow extracts structure and metadata, converting it into a Graphviz DOT string.
 3. **Render SVG Diagram:**